 - Work closely with the DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.

-13. Complaints and concerns about school safeguarding policies against staff (See Managing-allegations-against-staff-members-directors-governors-and-volunteers- procedures).
+13. Complaints and concerns about school safeguarding policies procedures).

 13.1 Complaints against staff